 6:25 – 11:34 Oslo → Myrdal

 We had wifi on this train and it lasts about 5 hours.
-This would be the best portion to take a nap on if you need some sleep.
+This would be the best portion to take a nap on if you need some sleep as the views only get better as the trip continues.

 12:13 – 13:10 Myrdal – Flam:

-Train ride: many say this is the most scenic part of the journey.
+Train: many say this is the most scenic part of the journey.
 It is almost an hour ride on a train from Myrdal to Flam.
 You stop at a giant waterfall and get out to see it for a few minutes.
 There is loud music playing outside and these girls dancing up on the side of the hill.
-The views are again on both sides, so you cannot really go wrong in which side you choose, just try to snag a window seat if you can.
+The views are again on both sides, so you cannot really go wrong in which side you choose, just try to snag a window seat.
 Some of the windows open at the top so if you want higher quality pictures, be sure to try to grab one of those.
-However, none of these seats were open when we got in the train so we were just happy to snag two window seats.

 We did not have wifi on this train, but you could get it in the Flam visitor center or for free for 25 minutes on the Free-Flam wifi

-You can store your luggage in a little hosue that is red with a green door near the visitor’s center.
-It costs 50 Krone for each bag, no matter regardless of if you are storing it for two hours or the whole day.
-This was nice to have since we wanted to walk around the small town, go checkout the waterfall we passed at the end of the train ride, and grab some food from some of the food trucks.
+You can store your luggage in a little house that is red with a green door near the visitor’s center.
+It costs 50 Krone for each bag, regardless of if you are storing it for two hours or the whole day.
+This was nice to have since we wanted to walk around the small town, go checkout the waterfall we passed at the end of the train ride, and grab some food from some of the food trucks before taking the next leg of the journey.

 15:15 – 17:30 Flam – Gundvangen:

-Ferry ride: this was my favorite part and the piece I thought was the most scenic.
+Ferry: this was my favorite part and the piece I thought was the most scenic.
 It’s just over two hours and the boat has 3 levels.
-I would recommend just getting a seat near the edge somewhere, whether that is the front, side or back.
+I would recommend getting a seat near the edge somewhere, whether that is the front, side or back.
 We sat on the front right side, on the third floor outside.

 We had wifi on the ferry